r160v/nft-market-analysis/README.md

 The Big Data tool Raphtory is used for the modeling of temporal graphs.
 The components and algorithms of this application are programmed in Scala.
 Spark/Scala, Python and Pandas are used to process the output from Raphtory.

+The dataset with the NFT transactions can be obtained at: https://osf.io/wsnzr/?view_only=319a53cf1bf542bbbe538aba37916537, pprovided by Nadini, M., Alessandretti, L., Di Giacinto, F. et al. Mapping the NFT revolution: market trends, trade networks, and visual features.
+Sci Rep 11, 20902 (2021).